klaytn/klaytn-docs/docs/smart-contract/precompiled-contracts.md

 Klaytn provides several useful precompiled contracts.
 These contracts are implemented in the platform itself as a native implementation.
 The precompiled contracts from address 0x01 through 0x08 are the same as those in Ethereum.
 Klaytn additionally implements precompiled contracts from 0x09 through 0x0B to support new Klaytn features.

+Please note that the addresses of `vmLog`, `feePayer`, and `validateSender` have changed since IstanbulCompatible Change.
+For compatibility, smart contracts deployed before the change operate with the old address.
+Please refer to this document for detailed address.

 ## Address 0x01: ecrecover\(hash, v, r, s\) <a id="address-0x-01-ecrecover-hash-v-r-s"></a>

 The address 0x01 implements ecrecover.
 It returns the address from the given signature by calculating a recovery function of ECDSA.
 Its function prototype is as follows: